Department of Geography and Environmental Studies

 www.geo.txstate.edu

-Texas State's Department of Geography and Environmental Studies is one of the largest undergraduate programs of it's kind in the United States.
-The undergraduate geography program offers a variety of majors of study.
+Texas State's Department of Geography and Environmental Studies is one of the largest undergraduate programs of its kind in the United States.
+The undergraduate program offers a variety of majors of study.
 Students may select a Bachelor of Arts (B.A.) degree or a Bachelor of Science (B.S.) degree.
 The programs provide students with courses designed to increase their understanding of the world they live in and help students develop analytical skills necessary to interpret and solve real-world problems.
-The B.A. requires a minimum of 30 semester credit hours of Geography coursework while the B.S. requires a minimum of 36 hours of Geography coursework.
-Geography majors may include a maximum of two additional Geography courses towards their major.
-Geography majors are required to complete a minor and are encouraged to select a minor in consultation with an academic advisor.
+The B.A. requires a minimum of 30 semester credit hours of Geography and Environmental Studies coursework while the B.S. requires a minimum of 36 hours of Geography and Environmental Studies coursework.
+Geography and Environmental Studies majors may include a maximum of two additional Geography and Environmental Studies courses towards their major.
+Majors are required to complete a minor and are encouraged to select a minor in consultation with an academic advisor.

-Additionally, the Department of Geography and Enironmental Studies's internship program is one of the largest of its kind, placing students in both government agencies and private enterprises to provide students real-world experience to complement their academic program.
-The Department also offers highly acclaimed field experiences to places such as Big Bend National Park, the Southwestern United States, Europe and Latin America, where students gain invaluable firsthand geographical knowledge while gaining academic credit.
+Additionally, the Department of Geography and Environmental Studies’ internship program is one of the largest of its kind, placing students in both government agencies and private enterprises to provide students real-world experience to complement their academic program.
+The Department also offers highly acclaimed field experiences to places such as Big Bend National Park, the Southwestern United States, and Europe and Latin America, where students gain invaluable firsthand geographical knowledge while gaining academic credit.

 Major in Geography